Making Tax Digital: what is it?

-As per previous requirements, most VAT registered businesses will have to make submissions and payments quarterly, and the dates of these deadlines have not changed.
+As per previous requirements, most VAT registered businesses must make submissions and payments quarterly, and the dates of these deadlines have not changed.

 MTD for Income Tax Self Assessment (ITSA)

-MTD for Income Tax Self Assessment (ITSA) will be introduced from April 2024 for unincorporated businesses and landlords with incomes above £10,000 per year.
+MTD for Income Tax Self Assessment (ITSA) will be introduced from April 2026 for sole traders and landlords with income above £50,000 per year.